TobikoData/sqlmesh/docs/concepts/models/overview.md

 ### clustered_by
 - Clustered by is an optional property for engines such as Bigquery that support clustering.

-### tags
-- Tags are one or more labels used to organize your models.

 ## Incremental Model Properties